decentrio/gateway/README.md

 # config.yaml

 #  block range will define type of nodes:
+#  - [1000]: Subnode with a range of latest 1000 blocks.
+This should be placed at the top for heighest priority over other nodes.
 #  - [1, 1000]: Subnode with specified block range
 #  - [1, 0]: Subnode with specified block range to the latest block (for querying without specifying block height)
-#  - [1000]: Subnode with a range of latest 1000 blocks

 #  List of sub nodes, with endpoints and port ranges.
 upstream: